5 Proven Tips for Selling Your Food Product

-Don't Expect Food Brokers and Distributors to Sell For You
+Don't Expect Food Brokers and Distributors to Sell for You

 Follow Up With Grocery and Supermarket Buyers

-Once you get on the shelf.
-Call your buyer to see how things are going.
-Spend your time developing ideas to present effectively in store trade promotions to the buyer during your follow up calls and meetings.
+Once you get on the shelf, follow up some more.
+Call the buyer to see how things are going.
+Spend some time developing ideas for store promotions to pitch during your follow-up calls and meetings.

 Do Monthly In-Store Demos

 Demos are awesome.
 They get you in front of new customers and you meet loyal fans.
 Plus, you get brownie points from your buyer for spending an afternoon dishing out samples.
 This shows your commitment to the retailer and your desire to push more product.
 Many stores only allow one demo slot per month, so schedule your next demo right after you finished your last one.